AgVicCodes/2_sql_database_normalization_with_python/README.md

 # SQL Database Normalization with Python

 ## Introduction
 This project focuses on demonstrating SQL database normalization techniques, up to the third normal form (3NF), using Python.
 The goal is to organize a database efficiently to reduce redundancy and improve data integrity.
 It includes automated data generation for a sales transaction dataset, utilizing the **Faker** Python library.
-Faker is employed to create realistic fake sales transactions, simulating customer, product, and order data.
+Faker creates realistic sales transactions, simulating customer, product, and order data.

-Additionally, an automation pipeline is set up in the `.github/workflows` directory using GitHub Actions.
+An automation pipeline is also set up in the `.github/workflows` directory using GitHub Actions.
 This pipeline automates the process of generating data and updating the database with each new commit, ensuring fresh data is consistently available for normalization scripts.

 ## Table of Contents
 - [Introduction](#introduction)